 The EVCA procedure was developed over a four-year period to treat superficial venous reflux.
 This patented technology uses a very small catheter and radio frequency energy to occlude, or seal shut, the saphenous vein.
 The physician typically makes a single small incision near the knee and inserts the slender catheter into the saphenous vein.
 The catheter is then positioned near the groin, energized and slowly withdrawn, sealing the vein shut.
 There are no stitches, and most patients return to normal activity within a day or two.

 The procedure has been the subject of numerous studies and journal articles.
 The results from a peer-reviewed, multi-center, randomized trial comparing recovery rates and quality of life between patients treated with conventional vein stripping and the EVCA procedure, and a third randomized trial showing that patients who receive stripping and the EVCA procedure consistently experienced less post-operative pain, and returned to normal activities and work faster than patients whose veins were surgically stripped.

-In addition, published studies found that at 12 and 24 months following the EVCA procedure, 90% or more treated veins remained reflux-free and a significant reduction of limb pain, fatigue and edema was observed.
+In addition, published studies found that at 12 and 24 months following the EVCA procedure, 97% or more treated veins remained reflux-free and a significant reduction of limb pain, fatigue and edema was observed.
 In one study, which also assessed patient satisfaction at 6 months, 98% of patients indicated they would recommend the EVCA procedure to a friend with similar leg vein problems.
-More than 300,000 patients have been treated with EVCA procedure to date.
-For many patients, the procedure is covered by health medical insurance.
+More than 3,000,000 patients have been treated with EVCA procedure to date.
+The procedure is covered by health medical insurance.
 For those patients that may need financial help, and Care Credit is available.
 Care Credit is a nationwide company that will extend a credit line to patients who qualify which covers all costs and may be paid overtime within no or limited interest.